A5hleyRich/delightful-downloads/readme.txt

 == Description ==

+** For those updating from versions prior to version 1.2.1.
+Downloads uploaded manually must now be within the WordPress file structure (for example wp-content/uploads), any pre-existing downloads outside the WordPress file structure must move the files and update the download URL. **

 Delightful Downloads is a super-awesome downloads manager for WordPress.
 Easily add download links/buttons to posts and track download statistics.

 = Features =